skienzmatishun/rippreport/content/p/missed-the-boat/index.md

   how low voter turnout enables political corruption.
 Over 3,500 voters failed to flip their ballots over, letting Catalyst candidates sneak into power across key county commission seats.
-Local voters must wake up and throw out machine-backed candidates before backroom political bosses destroy our quality of life.
+Local voters must wake up and throw out machine-backed candidates before the Good Ole Boys destroy our quality of life.
 ---
 Of 150,104 registered voters, in Baldwin County, only 36,073 voted, that is only 24% of the voters.